vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 To create an emphasis on community, collaboration, and competition.
 Referrers will be able to designate their referral set as a team.
 Teams will have additional fields which allow them to be visible on leaderboards and later to compete for team based rewards.

+Note, if a party wants to contribute towards a different referral set or compete as a member of a different team, a party is able to move between referral sets by "reapplying" a new referral code.
+However, if they do, their referral rewards will still be paid out to the referrer of the original referral set.

 ![referral-set-hierarchy-diagram](./0083-RFPR-on_chain_referral_program_referral_set_hierarchy.png)

 ## Glossary